Meetings that stay on task, on target, and on time are not the stuff of legend or fantasy.

 30-minute meetings can be a reality.
 Click here for more information

 Also, Jan O’Neill has a great article on the 30-minute meeting.
-Google and read all about it.
+Search for the link and read all about it.

 Watching the Weather Channel tonight, I saw a sea of red across the U.S. indicating hot, hot, HOT temps.
 Definitely not sweater-weather!
 The only layers I want to see are in my curriculum, specifically in a layered-approach curriculum.